httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Confusing HTTP Field Names for Derived Component Names {#security-lazy-header-parser}

 The definition of HTTP field names does not allow for the use of the `@` character anywhere in the name.
 As such, since all derived component names start with the `@` character, these namespaces should be completely separate.
 However, some HTTP implementations are not sufficiently strict about the characters accepted in HTTP headers.
 In such implementations, a sender (or attacker) could inject a header field starting with an `@` character and have it passed through to the application code.
-These invalid header fields could be used to override a portion of the derived message content and substitute an arbitrary value, providing a potential place for an attacker to mount a [signature collision](#security-collision) attack.
+These invalid header fields could be used to override a portion of the derived message content and substitute an arbitrary value, providing a potential place for an attacker to mount a [signature collision](#security-collision) attack or other functional substitution attack (such as using the signature from a GET request on a crafted POST request).

 To combat this, when selecting values for a message component, if the component name starts with the `@` character, it needs to be processed as a derived component and never taken as a fields.
 Only if the component name does not start with the `@` character can it be taken from the fields of the message.
 The algorithm discussed in {{create-sig-input}} provides a safe order of operations.